 Erasmus+ Master Degree Loans enable potential Master's students to gain access to loans (provided by participating banks and guaranteed by the EU, via its partner the European Investment Fund) to support their studies abroad over the lifetime of the Erasmus+ Programme.
 The EU budget allocation will leverage a multiple amount in financing from the banking sector for loans to mobile masters students.

-The Erasmus+ Master loans will become available incrementally in more countries and to more students over the years, as of the academic year 2015-2016.
+The scheme was launched in 2015 and Erasmus+ Master loans will become available incrementally in more countries and to more students over the years.